 Tim and Laci work hard to make sure they seek out the best paddlers in the world to carry out their clinics.
 They want to make sure that each clinic not only provides their paddlers with a wealth of knowledge when it comes to technique and skills, but they also get a completely local experience.
 From the locations and the instructors they choose, to the tips and tricks they provide, everyone at the clinic comes out a better paddler.

-One of our instructors, Keone lives on the Island of Kauai.
+Keone lives on the Island of Kauai and has been an instructor with Kauai Outrigger since inception in 2012.
+You can read Keone’s commendable reviews on our testimonials page.
 Paddling is a lifestyle to Keone and his family.
 He is head coach for Pu’uwai Outrigger Canoe Club in Wailua, Race Coordinator for Kauai Hoe Wa’a and assistant coach for Kapa’a High School Paddling Team.
 He is also a rep for Kai Wa’a Ocean Canoes.

 He started paddling at the age of 16 in the San Francisco Bay Area.
 “This was a way to keep us local kids from Hawaii connected to our culture being so far away from Hawaii and to keep us off the streets.”